trapexit/mergerfs/mkdocs/docs/index.md

   in one of the supported forums](support.md#contact-issue-submission) and the docs will be updated.
 * The search feature of MkDocs is not great.
 Searching for "literal strings" will generally not work.
-Alernative solutions are being investigated.
+Alternative solutions are being investigated.
 * While not intended for end users nor completely accurate some might find the AI generated docs at https://deepwiki.com/trapexit/mergerfs